awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 # Migrating an RDS MySQL Snapshot to Aurora<a name="AuroraMySQL.Migrating.RDSMySQL.Import"></a>

 You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora MySQL DB cluster\.
 The new Aurora MySQL DB cluster is populated with the data from the original Amazon RDS MySQL DB instance\.
-The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.6\.
+The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.

+You can migrate a MySQL version 5\.6 snapshot to Aurora MySQL version 5\.6 or 5\.7\.
+You can only migrate a MySQL version 5\.7 snapshot to Aurora MySQL version 5\.7\.

+**Note**
+Currently, you cannot restore a snapshot created with Aurora MySQL version 1\.16 or later into an Aurora MySQL 5\.7 DB cluster\.

 You can migrate either a manual or automated DB snapshot\.
 After the DB cluster is created, you can then create optional Aurora Replicas\.